turnerluke/ML-algos/gradient_descent/writeup.md

 ![Polynomial X](https://github.com/turnerluke/ML-algos/blob/main/gradient_descent/Equ4.png)
 **Equation 4:** *The polynomial matrix, X.*

-Now with this background of our cost function and the model we'll be deploying, we can now dive into gradient descent.
+Now with this background of our cost function and the model we'll be deploying, we can finally dive into the gradient descent algorithm.

+## Algorithm

+Gradient descent works by calculating the *gradient* of the cost, and adjusting the parameters to *descend* the gradient like a slope.

 The chain rule (recall multivariable calculus) provides us with a method of approximating the change in cost for a given change in parameters.
 This relationship is presented in **Equation 5**.